What is a CPA?

 Education Requirements for a CPA Certificate

-Specifically, an applicant must have completed at least
+In general, an applicant must have completed at least

 150 semester hours of college education, including a baccalaureate degree or higher degree with a concentration in accounting, at an educational institution approved by the board.
-Central Michigan's School of Accounting is a board-approved institution.
+Central Michigan University's School of Accounting is board-approved.